 How ADHD Medications are Dosed: Titration and Signs of High or Low Doses

-Finding your best dose of ADHD medications can sometimes take a little trial and error.
-Doctors use several points of information to determine your initial dose.
+Finding your best dose of ADHD medications can take time to titrate and adjust based on your unique circumstances and composition.
+Clinicians use several points of information to determine your initial dose.
 They then try to find the most effective dose with the least amount of side effects; this is known as titration.
 There are several signs you can look out for to determine if your current dose is right for you.

 Table of contents